marcosbermejo/itunesweb/README.md

 ## Usage of Vuetify

 In my opinion, its highly recommended to use a component library because it saves a lot of development time.
-Additionally, those components are highly tested by the community and fully customizables.
+Additionally, those components are continuously tested by the community and fully customizables.

 Since I'm used to work with Material design, I decided to use [Vuetify](https://vuetifyjs.com/en/).